Get everything you need to complete your recommendations within the Common App system.

 Submitting forms in the Common App is simple, but before you begin, all required questions (marked with a red asterisk) must be complete.

 Once you’ve answered them, select the "Review and Submit" button.
 First you’re asked to review your form.
 Once submitted, it cannot be modified in any way so make sure all the information is correct.

 If the form looks correct, select the affirmations and then select the “Submit” button.

-Important note: The Common App Recommender system is a one-and-done process.
+Important note: The Common App for recommenders is a one-and-done process.
 That means that once you submit a form, it’s sent to all the colleges you’re assigned to.
 That’s why it’s important not to customize your forms for a specific institution.